Bình Dương province: Administrative divisions

-They are further subdivided into 4 commune-level towns (or townlets), 42 communes, and 45 wards.
+They are further subdivided into four commune-level towns (or townlets), 42 communes, and 45 wards.

 Economy

 The area is considered to be good cropland, and agriculture is an important industry in the province.
 Bình Dương is also home to a significant manufacturing industry, and in the first half of 2004, the province had the second highest levels of foreign investment in Vietnam.
-Nike, Adidas, H&M and McDonald's have set up factories to manufacture goods they sell locally and abroad in the province.
-The southern Dĩ An and Thuận An wards are highly urbanised and are now encompassed within the Ho Chi Minh City metropolitan area.
+Nike, Adidas, H&M, Lego, McDonald's, etc. have set up factories to manufacture goods they sell locally and abroad in the province.
+The southern cities Dĩ An and Thuận An of the province are highly urbanised and are now encompassed within the Ho Chi Minh City metropolitan area.

 In the first half of 2018, foreign investment in Bình Dương totaled US$850 million, more than 60% of the target.
 Since 2016, the province has attracted US$5.7 billion worth of FDI.
 At its current growth rate, Bình Dương will exceed the target of US$7 billion set for its 5-year plan until 2020.
 In 2019, Bình Dương has targeted a GRDP of 8.4–8.6% and a per capita income of VND140 million (more than US$6,030).

 Thủ Dầu Một is the economic and administrative center of Bình Dương province.
 Located in the southern key economic region and the Ho Chi Minh City region, Thủ Dầu Một lies on HCM City's radial arterial road and the HCM City-Thủ Dầu Một-Chơn Thành Expressway.
 The administration of Thủ Dầu Một has exerted efforts to increase the proportion of services and industry in the city.

 Japan is currently the largest foreign investor among 64 countries and territories investing in the southern province of Bình Dương with 304 valid projects worth nearly US$5.7 billion.

 List of Bình Dương's industrial cluster and industrial parks: